gamblevore/speedie/Documentation/Objects.md

 If msg.obj is nil... this is OK but it will still return nil.
 If msg.obj is not nil and not a file, then `as` will create an error and return nil.
 The error will be stored in `stderr`, but the controlflow is not altered.

 This is MUCH better than blind-casting!
-Turning a RingTree into a file blindly... would cause all sorts of issues.
+Turning a `list` into a file blindly... would cause all sorts of issues.
 And creating an exception would SUCK totally... because it destroys control flow.
 This approach is really nice.

 ## Subclassing

 Subclassing is done like this:

-    class MapArea (RingTree)
+    class MapArea (list)
         contains MapArea
         function Draw (|image| dest)
             ...

-`Contains` is needed when you subclass a container class (like `RingTree`, `array`, `dictionary`, etc).
+`Contains` is needed when you subclass a container class (like `list`, `array`, `dictionary`, etc).
 Otherwise it's not needed.

     class A
         |string| Name